canonical-web-and-design/developer.ubuntu.com/templates/pages/core/publish-and-distribute/index.md

 ----
 title: Publish and distribute
-description: Publish and distribute summary page
+description: Package and release your [topic specific product] to users through the [topic specific platform].

 page_type: summary
 summary_pages:
     - publish